- Strong quake hits Japan, triggering tsunami

 WILMINGTON, DEL.
-(AP) - Delaware Republican Senate candidate Christine O’Donnell once told a TV interviewer that she tried several religions but skipped becoming a Hare Krishna because she didn’t want to be vegetarian.
+(AP) - Delaware Republican Senate candidate Christine O'Donnell says with a laugh that she tried several religions but skipped becoming a Hare Krishna because she didn’t want to be vegetarian in a 1999 interview.

-Bill Maher aired the clip of that July 9, 1999, interview with O’Donnell on Friday night on his show “Real Time with Bill Maher.”
-The short clip was from an interview on the comedian’s former show “Politically Incorrect.”
+Maher aired the clip of O’Donnell Friday night on his show “Real Time with Bill Maher.”
+The short clip was from an interview on the comedian’s former show “Politically Incorrect” from July 9, 1999.

 O'Donnell tells Maher that she had dabbled in “every other kind of religion,” including witchcraft and Buddhism, before becoming a Christian.